NORTH SPRINGS

 North Springs offers the following services:

-*Cost of services vary from $90-$150 depending on clinician you want to connect with.
+*Cost of services start at $40 for our interns and range from $90-$150 for our more experienced clinicians.
 Some of our clinicians do accept insurance.
 We have providers for Humana, Humana Medicare, Anthem Blue Cross Blue Shield, and United Healthcare.

 North Springs Counseling